Aune

 right, persist for a while, and restart.
 So if

 the file name is garbage, so will be the display.
-Directories are not shown during playing
+Directories are not shown during

-real music CD either, but during "CD" selection.
-See later for meaningful naming
+on a real music CD either, but during "CD" selection.

-conventions.
+naming conventions.
 Although the unit can use SD cards up to 128GB, at some point you may want to change cards for another music collection.
 With a growing music collection the question of purposeful archiving arises, possibly by genre or the like.
 This invariably raises the question of how much sense it makes to obtain such big cards, unless you want all your music on one physical storage medium.
 New technology, new problems.
 Improve File Handling

 Note we are working our way backwards